Heng265/Heng265.github.io/content/authors/admin/_index.md

 ## About Me

-Jingnan Zhang is a researcher in Food Science and Technology, specializing in computational approaches rooted in soft matter physics to advance plant-based meat analogs.
-Her work also explores the valorization of food by-products, with a focus on promoting sustainable and resource-efficient innovations in the food industry.
+Heng Zhu is a researcher in Marine Technology, focusing on fluid-solid interaction analysis applied to wind-assisted propulsion..